-Risk assessments for Trips are recorded using the School's chosen online trips management system.
+Risk assessments for Trips are recorded using the Evolve online trips management system.
 Further information can be found within the School Trips Procedure.
-These are reviewed by the Educational Visits Coordinator and the Director of Operations before a trip can proceed.
+These are reviewed by the Bursar before a trip can proceed.

 Medical and First Aid

 The School Nurse is responsible for assessing any risks to pupils or staff on an ad-hoc basis, in accordance with the School's First Aid and Medical Welfare Policy.
 Pupil's medical needs and dietary requirements are reviewed in relation to any in-house event or external trip taking place.